realStandal/realStandal/README.md

 My professional interest are in creating elegant, purpose-built solutions for today and tomorrow's problems — focusing on a person-centered approach.
 Personally, I like fast cars and making cool things.

+You can contact me via email at jesselockard99@gmail.com.

+Have a great day!

 ### Working On&nbsp;&nbsp;

 <!-- - [**LockTech Inc.**](http://locktech.software) -->